fbjorn/pot-websites/README.md

 We use 2 week sprints.
 New release after each sprint

-We use waffle.io in sprint management (TODO: add link here).
+We use waffle.io in sprint management ([Go to Waffle](https://waffle.io/PlatformOfTrust/developer.oftrust.net)).
 Waffle is the free and tasty way to plan, track, and organize work in GitHub.
 Built with everyone on your team in mind, Waffle provides a simple board interface for your GitHub Issues and Pull Requests.